Skip to main content

 Platelets are defensive cells in our bodies that prevent bleeding whenever there’s an injury.
 In PRP, the doctor will take your blood sample and send it to the laboratory to separate platelets.
 After that, the platelets will be processed and made ready to heal the injured hip.

 Once the platelets are ready, the doctor will inject them into the patient’s injured area.
 Platelets play vital functions in our bodies.
 For example, they promote new tissue development by releasing 10 Growth Factors and attracting healing elements.
 They also attract healing cells from the blood to promote early recovery.
-Lastly, they also create fibrin which is a web-like structure to grow new cells and tissues.
+Lastly, they also create fibrin, a web-like structure to grow new cells and tissues.

 DO YOU HAVE PAIN IN YOUR BODY?